Get

 When British settlers arrived in Australia, they brought dogs with them.
 However, the original dogs brought to Australia were not adapted to its unique climate.
 The distances in Australia are vast, the landscape is harsh, and the continent is full of unique and poisonous animals.
 The first dogs to reach Australia aboard British ships were adapted to herd sheep in Britain.
 They could not handle the new climate.
 This caused people to seek out an alternative dog that could handle Australia’s climate and demands.

 Through extensive testing and breeding, the Australian Heeler was born out of a mixture of British hunting and herding dogs and the native Australian dingo.
 The dingo is a famous wild dog that is endemic to the Australian Outback.
-The Blue Heeler, therefore, has a healthy dose of dingo genetics within it.
+The Blue Heeler, therefore, had a healthy dose of dingo genetics in their early ancestry.
 The Dingo gives Blue Heelers their heft and smarts.
 Most people have no idea that Blue Heelers have such a strong connection to the Australian Dingo.

 Blue-Heeler-Dog-in-the-fiel